Skip to main content

 limitintegerNo20Rows per page.
 Min 0, max 1000.
 Use 0 for aggregation-only queries.

 sortsarray of SearchSortNoOrdering rules.
-Each item has column (dot-path) and order (asc or desc).
+Each item has field (dot-path) and order (asc or desc).
 Sorts are applied in array order.

 fieldsstring[]Noall fieldsDot-paths to include in each returned job.
 Omit to return everything.
 Always specify fields in production for smaller payloads and faster responses.